Skip to main content

 Except in an emergency, your child must use a participating UPMC for Kids provider.
 This includes physicians, hospitals, dentists, pharmacies, and other providers.

-If your child has an emergency, go to the nearest emergency room.
+If your child has an emergency, you should take them to the nearest emergency room.
 If you aren’t sure it is an emergency and waiting will not harm your child’s health, contact your child’s PCP first.

-UPMC AnywhereCare is perfect for problems such as a sore throat, cough, runny nose, sinus infection, cold or flu symptoms, back pain, and poison ivy.
+This service is perfect for problems such as a sore throat, cough, runny nose, sinus infection, cold or flu symptoms, back pain, and poison ivy.
 Simply sign in and describe your symptoms.
-A provider will get back to you—often within minutes—with a diagnosis and care plan.
+You will be connected to a provider—often within minutes—who can provide a diagnosis and care plan.
 You can even get a prescription if needed.

-• One more way to access great health care
+• One more way to access health care

-• Less serious conditions get taken care of before they become more serious
+• Less serious conditions can be addressed before they become more serious

 • Less time from your day because e-visits take minutes, not hours